zingsheim/ProposalTernaryFold/ProposalTernaryFold.md

 ```
 The implementation of `checked_sqrt` could be rewritten without the conditional operator easily.
 Or the `argument_must_be_non_negative` function could be given the correct return value (which could be hard for a general generic function since the return type has to be provided as template parameter).

-However, the usage of proposed relaxed conditional operator reveals its potential in combination with a fold expression of conditional operators and the `std::unreachable` function from proposal P0627R3 [[4]](######[4] Function to mark unreachable code https://wg21.link/P0627R3):
+However, the usage of proposed relaxed conditional operator reveals its potential in combination with a fold expression of conditional operators and the `std::unreachable` function from proposal P0627R3 [[4]](#4-function-to-mark-unreachable-code-httpswg21linkp0627r3):

 ```C++
 template <std::size_t... is>